Acellera/htmd/doc/source/tutorials/simulation/01-acemd-md.md

 ## Running on a queue

-For longer campaigns - many starting structures, replicas, or adaptive epochs - drive ACEMD through HTMD's job queues instead of running the `acemd` CLI by hand:
+For longer campaigns (many starting structures, replicas, or adaptive epochs), drive ACEMD through HTMD's job queues instead of running the `acemd` CLI by hand:

 ```python
 from htmd.ui import SlurmQueue